 |The FreeAgent website experience is powered by a range of third-party tools used to provide live chat, video content, book support calls and indicate interest in our services.
 These tools set cookies which we can’t control - they can be turned off, but not through FreeAgent.

 |Chocolate chip - just kidding, it’s third-party (Zendesk, Appointedd, Wistia, FormAssembly)

 Note: A first-party cookie is created by FreeAgent, and a third-party cookie is created by one of FreeAgent’s suppliers or partners.

-The only personal information a cookie can contain is information that you supply yourself -- a cookie cannot read data off your hard disk or read cookie files created by other sites.
+The only personal information a cookie can contain is information that you supply yourself – a cookie cannot read data off your hard disk or read cookie files created by other sites.
 Your privacy and security are not compromised when you accept a cookie from the FreeAgent website or FreeAgent.
-You may set up your computer to reject cookies by following the relevant instructions in the “managing your cookies” section.
+You may set up your computer to reject cookies by following the relevant instructions in the section below on managing your cookies.
 If you switch off cookies, you may not be able to use parts of our website or app.

 If you want to manage or disable cookies for the FreeAgent website or any other site, you can do it by changing your browser settings.
 Look under the ‘Help’ menu for specific instructions for your browser, or read on for details about the most common browsers: